oysstu/LabVIEW-libsvm/README.md

 * Linux: Compiled with GCC/G++-4.8.3 on CentOS7 (libc and libstdc++ must have an compatible ABI)

 ### Usage
-Currently there are three examples included in the palette.
+Each sublibrary contains some basic examples.
 Look at the official libsvm/liblinear documentation if something should be unclear.
 The documentation for the python wrapper in scikit-learn is also very useful.

 The library primarily consists of VIs that more or less wrap the functions exposed through the libsvm/liblinear API.